github/docs/data/reusables/pull_requests/issues-media-types.md

 ### Custom media types

-These are the supported media types for this API:
+These are the supported media types for this set of endpoints:

     application/vnd.github.raw+json
     application/vnd.github.text+json